Hudson Value Partners LLC Sells 717 Shares of Air Products and Chemicals, Inc. (NYSE:APD)

 Air Products and Chemicals Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Monday, May 8th.
-Investors of record on Monday, April 3rd will be given a $1.75 dividend.
-The ex-dividend date of this dividend is Friday, March 31st.
-This is a boost from Air Products and Chemicals’s previous quarterly dividend of $1.62.
-This represents a $7.00 annualized dividend and a yield of 2.48%.
-Air Products and Chemicals’s dividend payout ratio is 68.69%.
+The business also recently announced a quarterly dividend, which will be paid on Monday, May 8th.
+Investors of record on Monday, April 3rd will be given a dividend of $1.75 per share.
+This is a positive change from Air Products and Chemicals’s previous quarterly dividend of $1.62.
+The ex-dividend date is Friday, March 31st.
+This represents a $7.00 dividend on an annualized basis and a dividend yield of 2.48%.
+Air Products and Chemicals’s dividend payout ratio is currently 68.69%.

 Air Products and Chemicals Profile